The perfect college application essay: advice from a Harvard Student

 1. Grab the reader’s attention.

 Admissions officers don’t have time to read every application carefully – Harvard, for example, receives around 40,000 applicants annually (with similar numbers at most top schools) and can only take 1,600 students.
-This means that, in the first stage, the admissions officer reading your application will take less than 10 minutes to decide if it’s interesting or not.
-They will spend more time with your essay than any other part of your application, so it needs to grab their attention in some way.
-You need to give them a reason to take a closer look at you!
+In the first stage, the admissions officer reading your application will take less than 10 minutes to decide if it’s interesting or not.
+They will spend more time with your college application essay than any other part of your application.
+And you need to give them a reason to take a closer look at you!

 No matter what you end up choosing to write about, the essay needs to be primarily and fundamentally about you.
 Colleges are interested in the story you’re telling, but only as it pertains to you as an applicant.
-They will look at your grades, test scores, and various academic interests to ensure that they meet their standards, but the essay is your real opportunity to tell colleges something about you as a person.
-Keep that in mind while you’re writing your essay, because it may change how you want to tell the story and which details you choose to include.
+They will look at your grades, test scores, and various academic interests.
+However, the essay is your real opportunity to tell colleges something about you as a person.
+Keep that in mind while you’re writing your essay, because it may change how you want to tell your story.

 3. Editing is the key to success.